kbertalan/tyttp-idris-server/README.md

 # Run

-You need Node 14.x LTS to be installed, then:
+You need Node 14.x LTS to be installed and Idris2 version 0.5.1-0a4fd3dc0 then:

     cd tyttp-idris-server
     node build/exec/tyttp-idris-server

+# Other notes

+A part of Idris Server has been copied over to `src/Server/Engine/TyTTP.idr` and modified to get request as parameter and return result.